 Skip advert

 Other highlights include Peugeot’s i-Cockpit layout, although you’ll need an Allure and above to get it with the configurable digital dash display.
 The digital display is similar to Audi’s Virtual Cockpit in that you can change the layout from traditional dials to displaying various trip or driving assistance screens, or – as we’ve found particularly useful – show sat-nav directions on a map.
 Switching between screens isn’t as easy as in an Audi, and there’s no full map-view option, either.

-However some individuals might find it hard to see the dials, as Peugeot’s i-Cockpit setup also includes a small flat-bottomed steering wheel that you’re supposed to look over to read the instruments, rather than through it.
-When we tested the 2008, it took us a long time to find a natural-feeling driving position that didn’t involve having the steering wheel basically in our lap, but even then we couldn’t see the dials fully.
-The setup simply doesn’t suit some people at all, so we recommend trying the setup for yourself before buying a 2008, or indeed any modern Peugeot.
+However, some individuals might find it hard to see the dials, as Peugeot’s i-Cockpit setup also includes a small flat-bottomed steering wheel that you should look over to read the instruments rather than through it.
+When we tested the 2008, it took us a long time to find a natural-feeling driving position that didn’t involve having the steering wheel basically in our lap, but even then, we couldn’t see the dials fully.
+The setup won’t suit all, so we’d recommend trying a 2008 first before buying.

 Sat-nav, stereo and infotainment

-Top-of-the-range GT variants also feature a 3D version of the i-Cockpit digital driver display, which looks very modern but It’s more of a gimmick than a genuinely useful feature.
+Top-of-the-range GT variants also feature a 3D version of the i-Cockpit digital driver display, which looks very modern, but It’s more of a gimmick than a genuinely useful feature.
+A wireless smartphone charging pad is available as an option on mid-range Allure trim, and comes as standard on GT.

+Skip advert